Investing for Retirement with a 529 Plan

 Or, what if you have qualifying expenses during retirement?
 Do you want to be at least a half-time student in Europe for 6 months?
 No taxes owed for qualified expenses!

 Finally, even if you don’t have children, 529’s are flexible.
 Someone in your extended family will have qualifying expenses.
-If you have enough money yourself, give it away.
-529 plans can be a near-perpetual family education trust.
+You can give them the 529 and their parents just might gift you some stock because they desire to do so.

 What about the Penalty?

 Without tax-drag—and this is key—how long does it take to make up that 10% on your investment?

 Of course, that depends on what how you invest.

 If you put the bonus retirement 529 in ultra-tax efferent assets, such as total stock funds with low turnover and qualified dividends, it will take decades.
 Qualified dividends are taxed at 0, 15, 18.8, and 23.8% rates, which are favored over ordinary income rates.
 Capital gains are taxed similarly, and you pay these (for the most part) only when you sell.

 But if you are paying 23.8% on capital gains and need extra space if your tax-deferred accounts, a 529 retirement account effectively avoids paying taxes on dividends and capital gains.

 Remember, the penalty is only on the growth, and there is no penalty on qualified expenses.

 Other Issues to Consider Before Investing

 There are estate tax issues with 529s.
 They are considered irrevocable gifts, so not included in your estate for estate tax purposes.
 With an $11 Million plus exemption, this won’t be an issue for most.